WHO’S DOING IT RIGHT ON YOUTUBE?

 MARK ROBER

-Unlike the high-energy pranksters, Rober maintains massive growth through high-quality, "evergreen" content.
+Unlike the high-energy pranksters, Rober maintains massive growth through high-quality, evergreen content.

 What makes him successful:

-He combines education with entertainment - or “Edutainment”!
+Mark Rober combines education with entertainment — or “Edutainment”!

 WHAT MAKES THEM SUCCESSFUL?